E-mail Challenges and Benefits

-Regardless of the idiosyncrasies of various e-mail programs, there are a number of common principles that apply.
+Regardless of the idiosyncrasies of various e-mail programs, there are some common principles that apply.
 To state the obvious, writing an e-mail is not like writing a letter, sending a fax, or placing a phone call.
-Like any of these communication tools, however, e-mail exhibits a number of conventional ways of doing things that are unique to the medium.
+Like any of these communication tools, however, e-mail exhibits some conventional ways of doing things that are unique to the medium.
 The conventions of e-mail composition cover a wide variety of elements.
 As in any form of written communication, keep the best interests of the recipient in the forefront of your mind when you prepare your message.

 Make things easy for the recipient.

 Here are some guidelines to make your e-mail messages more effective:

 - Create useful Subject lines.
 This will help your users in sorting and locating messages in the future.
 Important messages could contain URGENT in the subject line to attract the recipient's attention.

 - Avoid using too many CAPS.
 This is considered a form of shouting.· Use emoticons, alphanumeric representations of feelings, such as :) (the smiley face) to convey humor or joy, for a specific tone of voice.
 E-mail is a flat medium so be careful; sarcasm or humor can be misinterpreted.

 - Use a spell checker and re-read your message before sending it.
 Most e-mail managers can be set so that the message goes into an Outbox when the Send button is pressed, thus giving you another chance to change your mind about sending it.

 - Use good professional judgment when you talk about others.
 Mail is easily forwarded.
 If you use a Reply to All feature, the person you are talking about might be on the CC list.

 - Limit your line length to 65-70 characters.
 Otherwise, some e-mail programs will not properly wrap the lines (particularly if you post messages to a listserv discussion forum).
 If you use more than 76 characters, you might see = (the equal character) at the end of each line.